 At this point, Mole does not stop but rather takes another step by targeting the realm of the visual aesthetic.
 Since the origin of the label, the ongoing and continuous collaboration with only a view picky excellent graphic designers – this is also an eminent part within the label´s philosophy.
 They translate and transform the sounds of Mole into a compelling visual concept.
 Every chosen image for a Mole product may be the starting point for a potential journey of the mind, abounding with stories and impressions.
 Concept-oriented design, careful and loving attention to detail as well as highly-polished typographical work are more important than what may be currently “in” or “trendy”.
 This is intense brain-work with heart and soul.
 At Mole, acoustic and visual aestethic go hand in hand to create listening pearls with long-lasting value.

-Mole Listening Pearls is the home from artists like Naomi, Alphawezen, Dadamnphreaknoizphunk, nor elle, Mourah, Ohm Square, Zagar, Robert Manos, Märtini Brös, The Casino Royal, Yonderboi, Lemongrass, Audio Lotion, Homegrown, Superluminal, Marcel, Calmstreet, Airmate, Tony Match, Tokyo Counterpoint, moodorama, Geb.el, The Burhorn, Bassface Sascha, The Lushlife Project, Q-Point, Khoiba, Digital Alkemist and many more…
+Mole Listening Pearls is the home from artists like Naomi, Alphawezen, The Casino Royal, Moon Pollen, nor elle, Minus 8, Mourah, Ohm Square, Robert Manos, Märtini Brös, Lemongrass, Audio Lotion, Superluminal, Marcel, Ohm-G, Airmate, Krisztian Dobrocsi, Tony Match, Tokyo Counterpoint, Moodorama, Geb.el, The Burhorn, Bassface Sascha, Das Lushlife Projekt, The Tubbs, Gabor Deutsch, Hazelpark, Q-Point, Digital Alkemist and many more…

 * The somewhat unusual term “Mole” roots from W. Gibson´s trilogy of novels “Neuromancer” and denotes a special kind of computer virus.
 This virus represents the first generation of ´invasion programs´, the so called ´ice-breakers´ which enable the cyberpunks to hack any other program.
 The term ´ice-breaker´ stemming from ´ICE´ (intrusion counterattack equipment) contributed to one of the pioneering compilation series on Mole (“Breaking The Ice”, meanwhile further developed under a new name and concept).
 Accordingly, “Mole music” is meant to break up and thaw the preconceived and frozen structures of the human mind and to create space for new ideas, feelings and attitudes.